 The Special Incidence Portion is intended to support students with extraordinarily high needs who require more than two full-time staff to address their health and/or safety needs, and those of others at their school.
 Funding is based on claims submitted by school boards.
-The ministry provides guidance on eligibility in the Special Education Funding Guidelines: Special Incidence Portion (SIP), 2018-19, Revised Summer 2018.
+Eligibility criteria are set out in the Special Education Funding Guidelines: Special Incidence Portion (SIP), 2021-22.

-The Special Incidence Portion allocation is projected to be approximately \$105.3 million in 2018-19.
+The Special Incidence Portion allocation is projected to be approximately \$137.8 million in 2021-22.